6th Annual Community Career+Education Forum Coming Up September 19

 “Central Nine is the connection to the school systems,” Ferguson says.
 “Aspire Johnson County is the connection to the industries.
 We’re here as the host, main funder and the thought leaders.”

 Their goal is to create a space that allows participants to see the local opportunities that are available in construction, manufacturing, HVAC, electrical, technical or skilled trades.
+From there, they will know if they want to study to become an HVAC technician at hvactraininghq.com.

 Not only is the forum a great way for students and parents to learn about future opportunities, there are also opportunities for educators to receive a classroom STEM grant.